Coin of Truth©

 - John 2:14-16

-Unfortunately, ambitious conjectures can be found in scientific, religious, and educational institutions worldwide.
-However, it’s important not to dismiss all scientific theories or religious beliefs as mere lies, deceptions, or fairy tales.
-These significant topics deserve thoughtful questioning and thorough research, with an openness to diverse perspectives.
-Truth is accessible through credible individuals in both scientific and religious communities.
-To avoid being misled, we must seek knowledge, as it empowers us and leads to wisdom.
+Unfortunately, ambitious speculation and self-serving agendas can be found within political, scientific, religious, and educational institutions around the world.
+That said, it is important not to dismiss all scientific theories or religious beliefs as false, deceptive, or imaginary.
+These subjects deserve careful study, honest questioning, and thoughtful research, along with an openness to different perspectives.
+Truth can still be found through credible and sincere individuals in both scientific and religious communities.
+To avoid being misled, we must actively pursue knowledge, since it equips us with understanding and leads to wisdom.

 Therefore, with my love, respect and fascination for both science and theology, I thought it may be meaningful to briefly discuss such topics and possibly spark your interest to pursue after truth.
 Hoping you as a reader will stop for a moment and research from both sides of the coin.
 To conclude your own belief through the revelation of truths discovered throughout your journey as I have.